OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/backup-rds-mssql-s3-database.md

 To use integrated SQL authentication, leave SQL Login, and SQL Password blank.
 :::

-The step template script will cover the following:
+The step template will do the following:

-* Execute SQL command to run backup database stored procedure.
+* Invokes rds_backup_database stored procedure on RDS instance.
-* Backup progress by percentage.
+* Display backup progress by percentage.
 * Upload backup file to S3 bucket.
+* The task will end when backup file is uploaded successfully

 ## Samples